 - Sort files based on different criteria such as date, name, file format, and size.

 Whether you are handling just a few or millions of documents, the application can help you browse through folders and access the precise file in seconds.
 Moreover, if you need to remain on top of things like workflow, file security, or advanced organizing, a file manager is always there to help you out.
 The core capabilities and the intuitive interface of file management software make it an indispensable tool in the office environment.
+You can also visit sites like theonlineconverter, an online web-based application that helps you to make different files conversion for free to better manage files.

 List of Best File Management Software